kean/Nuke/README.md

 <a href="https://travis-ci.org/kean/Nuke"><img src="https://img.shields.io/travis/kean/Nuke/master.svg"></a>
 </p>

 A powerful **image loading** and **caching** framework which allows for hassle-free image loading in your app.
+It features high-level convenience APIs which are easy to adopt and progressively discloses more advanced features.

 # <a name="h_features"></a>Features

-- Load images into image views or other targets
+- Load images into image views and other targets
 - Two [cache layers](https://kean.github.io/post/image-caching), fast LRU memory cache
 - [Alamofire](https://github.com/kean/Nuke-Alamofire-Plugin), [FLAnimatedImage](https://github.com/kean/Nuke-FLAnimatedImage-Plugin), [Gifu](https://github.com/kean/Nuke-Gifu-Plugin) integrations
-- Can be used with networking, caching libraries [of your choice](#h_design)
 - [RxNuke](https://github.com/kean/RxNuke) with RxSwift extensions
 - Automates [prefetching](https://kean.github.io/post/image-preheating) with [Preheat](https://github.com/kean/Preheat) (*deprecated in iOS 10*)
 - Small (under 1300 lines), [fast](https://github.com/kean/Image-Frameworks-Benchmark) and reliable
-- Resumable downloads, request deduplication, rate limitting  and more
+- Resumable downloads, request deduplication, rate limiting and more

-> [Nuke 7](https://github.com/kean/Nuke/tree/nuke7) is in development.
+> [Nuke 7](https://github.com/kean/Nuke/tree/nuke7) is in active development, first beta is already available.
+It's an early version, the documentation hasn't been updated fully and there are still some upcoming changes.
 If you'd like to contribute or have some suggestions or feature requests please open an issue, a pull request or contact me on [Twitter](https://twitter.com/a_grebenyuk).

 # <a name="h_getting_started"></a>Quick Start